Startr/WEB-Sage.Education/src/posts/blog/en/2025-02-21-intro-to-snap-procedural-music-creation-curriculum.md

 **Activities:**

+1. **Find the Sound Blocks**: Open Startr Snap! and find the **Sound** tab in the code block palette.
+	- Drag out the **`play note (60) for (0.5) beats`** block.
+Click it to hear the note play!
+    - Notice the numbers in the block?
+The first number (60) represents the note's pitch.
+In music, this is middle C (also called C4).
-1. **Explore Sound Blocks:** Open Snap! and find the Sound tab in the the code block palette.
-Drag out the block that says **`play note (60) for (0.5) beats`**.
-(The numbers might be different in your version; 60 usually means middle C in musical terms, also called C4.)
-Click the block to hear the note play.
-If you select the down arrow next to the number in the block, you will see a piano keyboard and the note you are playing.
+    - Click the down arrow next to the number to see a piano keyboard and the note you're playing.

-	- Try changing the note by changing the number or by using the piano.
+2. **Experiment with Notes**: Try changing the note by adjusting the number or using the piano keyboard.
-	- Do you hear how the pitch goes up or down when you change the number?
-	- That number represents the note’s frequency or pitch.
-Smaller numbers make lower notes, and larger numbers make higher notes in a scale.
-For example, duplicate the block several times.
+    - Hear how the pitch changes when you modify the number?
+Smaller numbers produce lower notes, while larger numbers create higher notes.

-	- Right-click and “duplicate” or drag new blocks from the Sound category.
+3. **Create a Simple Scale**: Duplicate the block several times (right-click and "duplicate" or drag new blocks from the Sound category).
+Set the notes to:
-	- Set the notes to 60, 62, 64, 65, 67 (which will sound like a simple 5 note scale).
+    - 60 (C4)
+    - 62 (D4)
+    - 64 (E4)
+    - 65 (F4)
+    - 67 (G4)

-	- Click the stack to play the notes in sequence.
-	- Congratulations!
-You just coded a little tune, a scale :)
+4. **Play Your Scale**: Click the stack to play the notes in sequence.
+Congratulations!
+You've just coded a simple 5-note scale, your first musical creation!

+5. **Experiment with Tempo:** Now that you've created a simple melody, let's experiment with tempo.
-2. **Experiment with Tempo:** Find the block **`set tempo to (60) bpm`** .
-BMP means beats per minute and in music it's a way to indicate the tempo, or speed, of a piece of music.
-Try setting the tempo higher (e.g. 120 bpm) or lower (e.g. 30 bpm) and play your note sequence again.
-Notice how the speed changes.
-You can also make the tempo change mid-song by inserting another tempo block in between notes.
+	- **Find the Tempo Block**: Look for the **`set tempo to (60) bpm`** .
+BMP stands for beats per minute, which is a way to measure the speed of a song.
+	- **Adjust the Tempo**: Try changing the tempo to a higher value (e.g., 120 bpm) or a lower value (e.g., 30 bpm).
+Play your note sequence again and notice how the speed changes.

-3. **Experiment with Instruments:** Snap! has an instrument setting, there’s a block  **`set instrument to (1)`** for simple waves.
-Try it out by changing the instrument number and play your notes to hear different sounds (sine, square, saw-tooth and  triangle).
-Snap!’s basic sound blocks don't have advanced instruments by default only old school sounds.
-Bon’t worry – we will get more instruments when we move to TuneScope later.
-For now, just explore the default sounds.
+	- **Change Tempo Mid-Song**: You can also insert another tempo block between notes to change the tempo mid-song.
+This can add interesting variations to your music.

+6. **Experiment with Instruments:** Now that you've created a simple melody with tempo, let's experiment with instrument sounds.
+	- **Find the Instrument Block** : Look for the  **`set instrument to (1)`** block.
+This block allows you to change the sound of your notes.
+	- **Try Different Instruments** : Change the instrument number and play your notes to hear different sounds, such as:
+	    - Sine wave
+	    - Square wave
+	    - Saw-tooth wave
+	    - Triangle wave

+**Note**: Snap!'s basic sound blocks have a limited selection of instruments, with a focus on simple, old-school sounds.
+Don't worry, we'll explore more advanced instruments when we move to **TuneScope** later.
+For now, have fun experimenting with the default sounds!

-Take a moment to reflect on what you did.
-You used code blocks to play musical notes in order.
-This is how composers think – except you’re giving instructions to the computer. **By mastering these basics, you're on your way to coding real songs.** Feel free to play around more: make the note sequence longer, or adjust how long individual note blocks are playing for ( this can be done by adjusting the "for _ beats" section of the note block.).
+Take a moment to reflect on what you've accomplished.
+You've used code blocks to create a sequence of musical notes, just like a composer would.
+The difference is, you're giving instructions to the computer, bringing your musical ideas to life.
+By mastering the fundamentals of music coding, you're laying the foundation for creating real songs.

+**Keep Exploring and Having Fun!**
+Feel free to play around more: experiment with different note sequences, adjust the tempo, and play with the duration of individual notes.
+You can do this by modifying the "for _ beats" section of the note block.

+Remember, coding music is all about experimentation and creativity.
+So, have fun and enjoy the process of bringing your musical ideas to life!
 Have fun playing around with it!

 ## Lesson 2: Coding a Simple Snap!
 Melody